 These plants have not been shown to filter PM2.5 particles.
 We use them in conjunction with our air purifiers.
 Learn more about the dangers of PM2.5 pollution in my earlier blog post.

 Check your air filters with a PEEKair, a PM2.5 air quality monitor designed for Hong Kong households.
 I move mine from room to room, taking real-time readings of the pollution levels in our home.
 I can then quickly decide whether our air filters need to be turned up or down.
-When PEEKair shows that the air is clean, I turn our filters off, keeping my husband happy by reducing electricity bills and extending the life of our HEPA filters.
+When PEEKair shows that the air is clean, I turn our filters off, reducing electricity bills and extending the life of our HEPA filters.
 Click the image below to learn more about PEEKair and to read the real-life reviews left by many of my happy customers.

 Take a look around our store.
 For the heath and safety conscious, our range includes water purity testers, body thermometers and safety essentials such as fire blankets, smoke alarms and first aid kits.

 If you liked what you just read, share it with your friends with one click using the icons at the bottom, then sign up to my mailing list to have future blog posts and exclusive offers delivered direct to your inbox.

 The first source is a great 4 minute introduction to this topic so I have embedded the video.

 K Meattle (2009).
 How to Grow Fresh Air, TED Talks.